Materials Selection Policy

 The Albert Wisner Public Library maintains subscriptions to newspapers of local as well as national coverage.
-Local newspapers are kept for a period of several weeks and then are recycled.
+Local newspapers are kept for one week and then are recycled.
 The Warwick Valley Dispatch and the Warwick Valley Advertiser are maintained in the Library on microfilm.

 3. Local History Vertical File

 The Local History Vertical File includes pamphlets, clippings, maps, brochures and other materials that are of local, historical interest.
 Placement in the Vertical File is dependent on format and arrangement is by subject.

 1. Music CDs

 Both music and spoken recordings will be purchased; the emphasis will be on classic, current, vocal and instrumental recordings to suit a wide variety of tastes.